PECOS4110 – International Negotiations/Conflict Resolution

 Knowledge of research methods.

-Students who has taken an exam in STV4208B can not take PECOS4110 as these two courses overlap.
+Students who have completed STV4208B can not take PECOS4110 as these two courses overlap.

 Lectures and a simulation exercise.